 A false flashy business card and name dropping is all it takes to fool a bank these days.
 It’s not much of a surprise though.
 The bankers do work for the government, with RBS 81% government owned.

 The funniest part is that Ho’s story only emerged because of a court case brought by a former RBS trader.
 He alleges he was wrongfully dismissed for manipulating internal pricing systems.
 (Bankers are only supposed to manipulate external prices.)

 With people like these in the finance industry, what can go wrong?
 The latest addition to our editorial team, Vern Gowdie, has more on that tomorrow.
 He also has a solution to evading the Australian financial industry’s fee rort.
 And Vern would know, having steered his clients through the bog when he was one of Australia’s most successful financial advisers himself.
 Now he’s gone rogue.

-In case you missed it, Greg Canavan interviewed Vern here.
-You’ll also find Dan Denning’s interview in your inbox soon.
+In case you missed it, Greg Canavan interviewed Vern.
+You’ll find Dan Denning’s interview in your inbox soon.
 In it Vern makes a shocking forecast for the Australian dollar.